 “And he did, while he was in California.
 Just not to me.”

-Long-distance communications weren’t kind to Ellis and Patricia.
-He wanted to get his feet on the ground in his new life.
-He also wanted her to go to her prom and socialize as any young girl should do as she finishes high school.
+A stab at a long-distance relationship wasn’t kind to Ellis and Patricia as young adults.
+He wanted to get established in his new life in California.
+He also wanted Patricia to go to her prom and socialize with others, as any young girl should do as she finishes high school.

 Ellis used the G.I.
 Bill to return to Texas A&M and complete his education.
-He spent 40 years at the John Hopkins Applied Physics Lab in Baltimore.
-There he exceeded his dreams of flying: working on missiles, satellites and rocket systems.
+He spent 40 years at the Johns Hopkins Applied Physics Lab in Baltimore.
+There he exceeded his dreams of flying: working on missiles, satellites, and rocket systems.
 He also earned a pilot’s license and flew many different kinds of aircraft, logging 8,000 hours in a variety of cockpits.

 It wasn’t that he couldn’t go “home,” he just had too much going on.

-Then, in 2000 and nearing retirement, Ellis finally returned to College Station for a Texas A&M football game.
-He was shocked at what he found.
+Then in 2000 and nearing retirement, Ellis finally made his return to College Station for a Texas A&M football game.
+He was shocked at how the city and campus had changed.

 “When I was in school there was no real ‘College Station.’
 The university was pretty much the whole town.
 I was in the Class of ’58, but I didn’t graduate until 1963.
-There was North Gate, the train station and a gas station, and then there was the City of Bryan.
+There was Northgate, the train station, and a place to fill up with gas.
 When I came back in 2000, my goodness, it was a whole new world.”

-The night after the game, Ellis discovered Cable Channel 10, and its constant programming devoted to local real estate.
-He knew the kind of home he wanted to retire in: three or four bedrooms, double-car garage and a small yard.
-As he watched late-night television, he saw local homes like that in abundance.
+The night after the game, Ellis discovered Cable Channel 10 and its constant programming devoted to local real estate.
+He knew the kind of home he wanted to retire in: three or four bedrooms, double-car garage, and a small yard.
+As he watched late-night television, he saw local homes fitting that description in abundance.

 He was intrigued, but when he checked the prices, accustomed to the cost of homes on the East Coast, he was shocked.
 Ellis figured the College Station listings he had seen “must be near the garbage dump.”

-Back in Baltimore and still intrigued, Ellis called a realtor in College Station.
+Back in Baltimore and still pondering the possibilities of retiring in proximity to his alma mater, Ellis called a realtor in College Station.
 “Why are the homes there so cheap?” he asked.
-He learned “cost of living” sometimes had an up side.
+He learned living was far “easier” in Central Texas.

-After retiring from Johns Hopkins, Ellis moved to College Station.
+After retiring from Johns Hopkins, Ellis moved back to College Station.

 “My first wife and I split up in 1997,” Ellis says.
 “I moved down here, alone, in 2002.